darkhelmet/verboselogging/posts/most-dangerous-programming-errors-5-1.md

 If you enter more than 20 characters, it will put the first 20 in `char last_name[]`, but where do the remaining characters go?
 We know where they go; they end up past the end of the array.
-The problem is that memory doesn’t belong to the array `last_name`.
+The problem is that memory doesn't belong to the array `last_name`.
 Who it belongs to can be somewhat of a mystery.
 Is it program data (code), or is it another variable?
 Regardless, writing data to this memory willy nilly is **not** cool.